Albert Azzo I, Margrave of Milan: Life

 At first, Albert and his brothers supported their brother-in-law Arduin against the Emperor Henry II in the war for the Italian throne.
 In 1014, he did not oppose Henry's imperial coronation, but after Henry left in May, he sought to aid Arduin.
 Albert was named as one of Henry II's opponents in an imperial diploma issued in July 1014 at Solingen.
 The diploma indicates that Albert was among those who supported Arduin, and who had assaulted Pavia, Vercelli, and Novara.
 In 1019, he reconciled with Henry, but in 1022, all four brothers were captured by Henry's forces and Albert submitted.
 In Spring 1026, Albert joined Ulric Manfred in defending Pavia from Conrad II.

 Marriage and children

-With his wife, Adela of Milan (d. after 1012), Albert had two children:
+With his wife, Adelaida, Albert had two children: